About Clinical Research at PAMFRI

-The Department of Clinical Research at the Palo Alto Medical Foundation (PAMF) provides the bridge between medical research and patient care.
-The Department conducts trials of new therapies conducted by PAMF physicians.
-Experienced research nurses shepherd studies through a required safety approval by PAMF's Institutional Review Board, recruit patients to participate, monitor patients throughout the study, and ensure compliance with privacy regulations and other rules.
+The clinical research group bridges medical research and patient care, with Palo Alto Medical Foundation (PAMF) physicians conducting trials of new therapies and devices.
+Experienced research nurses and clinical research coordinators guide studies through a required safety approval by the Institutional Review Board (IRB) - an ethics committee that protects the rights of human subjects participating in research; recruit patients to participate; monitor patients throughout the study; and ensure compliance with privacy regulations and other rules.

-This coordination, along with PAMF's large base of patients and physicians, attracts pharmaceutical and biotechnology companies and other collaborators.
-Patients, however, may derive benefit from clinical trials by gaining early access to new treatments.
-Most, however, have altruistic motives and participate in order to further the understanding or treatment of particular diseases.
+This coordination, together with PAMF's large base of patients and physicians, attracts pharmaceutical and biotechnology companies and other collaborators.
+Patients derive the primary benefit from clinical trials, gaining early access to new treatments.
+Physicians become more analytical and creative in the research process.

-Clinical research has been conducted at PAMF for approximately 20 years.
+Clinical research has been conducted at PAMF from the Research Institute's inception in 1950.
 This has allowed patients to benefit from early advances in treatment for chronic illnesses.

-Trials managed by the Department of Clinical Research are usually proposed by a PAMF doctor or an outside organization.
-The trials may aim to test an experimental medication or medical device, find new uses for old therapies or analyze innovative strategies for doctor-patient interaction.
+Trials managed by the clinical research group are usually proposed by a PAMF physician or an outside organization.
+The trials test an experimental medication or medical device, find new uses for old therapies, or analyze innovative strategies for doctor-patient interaction.

-From there, the study must receive approval from PAMF's Institutional Review Board (IRB).
-The IRB ensures that all research meets federal standards, protects the rights and safety of human subjects, and meets PAMF's own quality criteria.
-The average time from proposal to IRB approval is about one month.
+A study proposal must receive approval from the Institutional Review Board (IRB) - a committee that ensures all research proposals meet federal and state standards, protect the rights and safety of human subjects, and meet PAMF's own quality criteria.

-Trials may run weeks, months or years depending on what is being studied.
-Throughout the study, research nurses or coordinators stay closely involved with participants, providing treatments, monitoring progress, and ensuring that patients' rights and privacy remain protected.
+Trials may run weeks, months, or years.
+Throughout a clinical study, research nurses or coordinators stay closely involved with participants, providing treatments, monitoring progress, and ensuring that patients' rights and privacy remain protected.

-Physicians have reported that participating in clinical trials is both intellectually challenging and professionally rewarding.
+Physicians report that participating in clinical trials is intellectually challenging and professionally rewarding.
 Many believe that the research process makes physicians better patient caregivers.
-By working in both clinical care and research, doctors become attuned to what treatments are up to date and learn to think more creatively.
+By working in both clinical care and research, physicians become knowledgeable of new treatments and think more creatively.